Table 1 provides an overview of the country's key economic parameters.

-The total number of mobile subscribers in Kenya at the end of 2009 was 19.11 million, resulting in a penetration rate of approximately 48 percent.
+The total number of mobile subscribers in Kenya at the end of 2016 was 37.49 million, resulting in a penetration rate of approximately 80 percent.

-Table 3 shows the forecasts for mobile subscribers in Kenya for the 10-year period from 2002 to 2011.
+Total mobile subscribers in the country have risen from 7.27 million at the end of 2006 to a forecast 39.48 million at the end of 2017.
+Table 3 shows the forecasts for mobile subscribers in Kenya for the 10-year period from 2006 to 2017.

 |Year End||Subscribers||Year End||Subscribers|

 Source: industry sources, Blycroft estimates c.
-Blycroft 2011
+Blycroft 2018

-Figure 1 illustrates the trends and forecasts for mobile subscribers and the penetration rate in Kenya for the 10-year period from 2002 to 2011.
+Figure 1 illustrates the trends and forecasts for mobile subscribers and the penetration rate in Kenya for the 10-year period from 2005 to 2017.

 Source: industry sources, Blycroft estimates c.
-Blycroft 2011
+Blycroft 2018

+The majority of its shares are owned by Vodafone Group, primarily through Vodacom.
 Figure 3 shows the latest ownership structure of the company.

 Source: Company Reports